starchturrets/windows-shenanigans/guide.md

 - Preinstalled third party apps such as Spotify
 - Microsoft apps that you don't like

-Manufacturer bloatware usually isn't too much of a problem if you're doing a clean install, though OEMs can and have abused WPBT to get around this.
+Manufacturer bloatware usually isn't too much of a problem if you're doing a clean install, though OEMs can and have abused WPBT as well as driver updates to get around this.

 Start menu shortcuts and preinstalled third party apps can be easily removed by right clicking and unpinning / uninstalling them.

 Microsoft Apps such as Cortana can be removed using the `winget` package manager.

-Do not download third party debloater tools.
+1. Open an elevated powershell window and type in `winget list`
+2. Copy the name of the package you wish to uninstall and type in `winget uninstall PACKAGE_NAME`

+Note that uninstalling Cortana does not remove the need to apply the above group policies regarding Cortana and Search.
+You also cannot uninstall Microsoft Edge.
+Do not go overboard uninstalling system apps in case you break something, and *please*, do not download third party debloater tools.

 # Security Stuff